MikeTaylor/mod-app-manager/README.md

 ## Overview

-This module supplies a simple WSAPI on which we can build a prototype app-store for FOLIO.
+This module supplies a simple WSAPI on which we can build a prototype Application Manager for FOLIO.
 Most importantly, it provides lists of candidate apps from a configured set of GitHub repositories.
 In time, we will provide a WSAPI to maintain that configuration, but for now the static file is used.

 ## Invocation